Summer Enrichment Program for Interns

 - Be a U.S. Citizen (Work-Study Visas or Permanent Residents are not eligible for this program.)

-    - Be currently enrolled or recently graduated from a U.S. graduate school in a Masters in Health

-    Administration program or a comparable degree.
+- Be currently enrolled or recently graduated U.S. graduate student in a MHA/ MPH/ MBA or a comparable degree.
 (We currently cannot place undergraduates.)

 - Maintain a 3.0 GPA

 - Be able to move to a different US city from Jan - Aug of 2017.

 Applying for the program.